Master's Degree in Marine Biology: Biodiversity and Conservation

 Competencies are the set of knowledge, skills and attitudes to be acquired by students throughout the degree, aimed at preparing them for the exercise of professional activities.

-CB9 – Students should be able to communicate their conclusions and the knowledge and ultimate reasons that support them to specialized and non-specialized audiences in a clear and unambiguous manner
+CB9 – Students should be able to communicate their conclusions and the knowledge and ultimate reasons that support them to the public.

-CG1 – Scientifically understand the structure and function of marine ecosystems, the factors that can potentially affect them, and the techniques for detecting, evaluating, preventing and correcting the impacts generated in the environment.
+CG1 – Scientifically understand the structure and function of marine ecosystems, the factors that can potentially affect them, and the techniques for detecting, evaluating, preventing, and correcting the impacts they generate on the environment.

 CG2 – Acquire the skills to apply and integrate broad and multidisciplinary scientific knowledge of biodiversity, conservation and management of the marine environment.

-CG3 – Acquire specific practical skills in the field of marine biodiversity and conservation (e.g. designing a sampling plan or assessing an environmental impact) that enable problem solving in both known and new environments, dealing with the complexity of multidisciplinary problems and making judgements based on fragmented, incomplete or limited information.
+CG3 – Acquire specific practical skills in the field of marine biodiversity and conservation (e.g., designing a sampling plan or assessing an environmental impact) that enable problem-solving in both familiar and new environments, addressing the complexity of multidisciplinary problems, and making judgments based on fragmented, incomplete, or limited information.

 CG5 – Acquire the ability to independently access scientific literature and existing databases.
-These capabilities are closely related to the acquisition of skills to process information and to generate new quality information and make it accessible to the rest of the scientific community and to decision-makers.
+These skills are closely related to acquiring the skills to process information and generate new, high-quality information and make it accessible to the rest of the scientific community and decision-makers.

 CG6 – Acquire skills to occupy a job as a marine scientist.